mawebcoder/laravel-elasticsearch/README.md

 ```

-By default, bucket method returns ``2147483647`` number of the records,if You want to change it:
+By default, bucket method returns maximum ``2147483647`` number of the records,if You want to change it:

 ```
 $eArticleModel